mdelsole/Haskell-Guide/README.md

     x.remove(i)
 ```

 There's no modifying something after you create it.
 Does that mean we have to implement it all on one line then?
-Or what if we need some other variables first?
+And what if we need some other variables first?

-Monads are Haskell's way of implementing that sort of imperative behavior.
+Monads are *Haskell's way of implementing imperative behavior*.
 Fundamentally, a monad is just **a sequence of operations**.
 Let's look at that list comprehension example from the previous section:

 ```
 [x | x <- [1..10], x `mod` 2 == 0]